javed-ali92/Word_Cloud/README.md

 # Word_Cloud
-This repository is about an application to make a word from any kind of documents.
+This repository is about an application to make a word cloud from any kind of documents.